fabkrum/web-performance-resources/README.md

 Which CSS element trigger layout, paint, or composite?

 * [BundlePhobia](https://bundlephobia.com/)
-find the cost of adding a npm package to your bundle
+Find the cost of adding a npm package to your bundle

 * [Source Map Explorer](https://www.npmjs.com/package/source-map-explorer), [Webpback Bundle Analyer](https://www.npmjs.com/package/webpack-bundle-analyzer)
 Understand what code you are loading